 Xavor recommends benchmarking as the first step in making a decision for upgrading Agile PLM.

-The reason is simply that you may not need to upgrade Agile PLM and solve the existing problems without the lengthy process of upgrading PLM.
+The reason is simply that you may not need to upgrade Agile PLM.
+It could solve the existing problems without the lengthy process of upgrading PLM.

-To avoid additional costs and mitigating risks associated with upgrades (such as downtime and loss of data) benchmarking highlights key areas of improvement and based on that Xavor provides recommendations for alternate solutions.
+Benchmarking helps to avoid additional costs and mitigate risks associated with upgrades (such as downtime and loss of data).
+It highlights key areas of improvement and based on that Xavor provides recommendations for alternate solutions.

-The benchmark for comparison is determined by Xavor’s industry analysis which has high credibility due to Xavor’s decade long experience in providing PLM services.
+Xavor determines the benchmark for comparison through industry analysis.
+The set benchmark has high credibility due to Xavor’s decade long experience in providing PLM services across several industries.
 Clients also have the option to set their own benchmark and let Xavor evaluate their benchmark rating.

 The process of load testing and their benefits of benchmarking is central to properly maintaining Agile PLM’s health and extending its useful life to the maximum.
 It is a much more time efficient option as compared to an outright upgrade.